taborgreat/mcp-rizz-gamemaker/readme.md

 ![Game Concept Photo](./concept.png)

+## Game Overview

-2–4 players compete in real time to win over the affection of the **AI girl** in the center of the scene.
+**Got Rizz** is a 2–4 player social AI party game where players compete in real time to win over the affection of the **AI girl** in the center of the scene.

-Each player takes turns trying to “rizz” (charm or flirt with) the girl through clever dialogue.
+Each player takes turns trying to “rizz” (charm or flirt with) her through clever dialogue.
 She **remembers** what you say, **responds dynamically**, and **moves toward** the player she feels the strongest connection with.

-The first player she reaches **wins**.
+When she reaches a player, that player **wins**.

-Passive spectators can observe, and everyone can talk in the off-game Chatroom.
+Passive spectators can observe, and everyone can chat in the off-game Chatroom.

----

-## Game Overview

-**Genre:** Social AI Party Game
-**Players:** 2–4
-**Goal:** Use your words to build attraction with the girl in the middle before your opponents do.

 ### Gameplay Loop

-1. Players take their turn sending a message to the girl.
+1. Players take turns sending messages to the girl.
 2. The girl replies using her own AI-generated logic, remembering context and past interactions.
-3. Based on her perception (emotion, style, tone, memory), she moves closer to the player she’s most interested in.
+3. Based on her perception (emotion, tone, and memory), she moves closer to the player she’s most interested in.
-4. When she reaches a player, that player wins the game.
+4. When she reaches a player, that player wins.

-This is a mix of **humor**, **charm**, and **emergent AI personality** — no two games are ever the same.
+A mix of **humor**, **charm**, and **emergent AI personality** ensures that **no two games are ever the same**.

 ---